rydmike/flex_color_scheme/README.md

 ### Example 5 - Local State and Setup

-In this example we will be able to toggle the used app bar theme style, the surfaces branding strength, tooltip style and try the true black theme toggle for dark-mode.
+In this example we can toggle the used app bar theme style, the surfaces branding strength, tooltip style and try the true black theme toggle for dark-mode.
 This is done so that you can interactively try the options and see what they do.